OOLebedenko/nucleosome-md-simulation/md_setup/README.md

 The re-solvated configuration is used to start the production run.
 During the simulations, the equations of motion are integrated using the leapfrog algorithm with a time step of 2 fs.[^6] Bonds involving hydrogen atoms are constrained using SHAKE algorithm.
-The non-bonded interactions are calculated with cutoff of 10.5 Å, as recommended for disordered proteins (Piana, S. K. et al. PLoS One 7:e39918 (2012)).
+The non-bonded interactions are calculated with cutoff of 10.5 Å, as recommended for disordered proteins ([Piana, S. K. et al. (2012)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0039918)).
 Long-range interactions are treated using a particle-mesh Ewald summation scheme with default parameters for grid spacing and spline interpolation.
 Constant pressure is maintained using Berendsen barostat with relaxation time 2 ps.
 Bussi thermostat (also known as v-rescale thermostat) is used to stabilize temperature at 25°C. The commonly used Langevin thermostat is not recommended for studying dynamics properties